fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 To recap, the [useImperativeHandle](https://reactjs.org/docs/hooks-reference.html#useimperativehandle) function is a React hook, that is used for defining functions in a component which can be invoked from outside of the component.

-This trick works for for changing the state of a component, but it looks a bit unpleasant.
+This trick works for changing the state of a component, but it looks a bit unpleasant.
 We could have accomplished the same functionality with slightly cleaner code using "old React" class-based components.
 We will take a look at these class components at the end of this part of the course material.
-So far this is the only situations where using React hooks leads to code that is not cleaner than with class components.
+So far this is the only situation where using React hooks leads to code that is not cleaner than with class components.

 There are also [other use cases](https://reactjs.org/docs/refs-and-the-dom.html) for refs than accessing React components.